-Tax Compliance Division is the collection department for New York state taxes.
+Tax Compliance Division is the collection department for the New York Department of Taxation and Finance.
 If you owe taxes to the state of New York, the Tax Compliance Division will attempt to obtain full payment from you.
-If this is not possible, you may be able to negotiate an installment payment agreement.
-Under extreme hardship cases, one may enter into an Offer in Compromise with the state of New York.
+In our experience, New York is one of the most aggressive state agencies in the nation and use various tactics to enforce or "persuade" tax payments.

 Your real or personal property that is not exempt by law or tax code may be seized and sold at a tax auction.
 However, the state will only seize an item if it believes that the proceeds from the sale will exceed the fair market value of that property and cover the estimated expenses for the seizure and sale.

 During a seizure, tax compliance agents may have the locks changed at your place of business, denying you access to your place of business and your business assets.
 Alternatively, agents may remove all of the merchandise at your business and store it elsewhere until the sale.
 After a seizure, the state will advise you of the date of the intended sale.
 At any time before the sale begins, the property will be released and returned to you if you fully pay the tax, penalty, and interest owed, along with the expenses the department incurred in the seizure and the preparation for the sale.

 Once your assets are sold at public auction, the department will send you an accounting of the disbursement of sale proceeds.
 If the proceeds exceed your debt and the department’s expenses, the surplus will be returned to you.

 NY Bank Levies

 A bank levy is a legal seizure of your property.
 Most frequently, a levy is made on bank accounts, and requires a bank to remove money from your account and send it to the department.
 A levy can also be made on money that any third party owes you, such as a loan or rent owed to you, or accounts receivable.
 If you are a business taxpayer, a levy can be made on the cash in your cash register.

 NY Department of Taxation and Finance Bank Levy Help